fdut/file-download-callableflow/README.md

 	- It is the flow to deploy on the  *ACE on premise*
     - This flow search and return file for the specified order number.
+    - *odernumber* is available in LocalEnvironment.Variables and used to generated file name pattern (IN_*<ordername>*.pdf).
+This pattern will be used to seach file in the local directory.
+    - The file is then returned **encoded** or as **Blob** format (depending on  the type of request.
+See alternative solution in this tutorial)

 	![](./images/UC1_CallableFileRead.jpg)